Published June 21, 2011

 medical education and mentored research training programs and work

-Institute and the Western New York community to further develop
+Cancer Center and the Western New York community to

 A native of Philadelphia, Tomaszewski received his medical degree from the University of Pennsylvania School of Medicine.
 He completed his residency in pathology and fellowship in surgical pathology at the Hospital of the University of Pennsylvania.
 He received specialized training in renal pathology at Columbia University.